decred/dcrdocs/docs/getting-started/install-guide.md

     For 32-bit ARM computers, download the `decred-linux-arm-v0.7.0.tar.gz` file. <br />
     For 64-bit ARM computers, download the `decred-linux-arm64-v0.7.0.tar.gz` file.

-2. Navigate to download location and open the .tar file:
+2. Navigate to download location and extract the .tar.gz file:

-    Finder: simply double click on the .tar file. <br />
+    Finder: simply double click on the .tar.gz file. <br />
-    Terminal: use the `tar -xvf filename` command.
+    Terminal: use the `tar -xvzf filename.tar.gz` command.

-    Both of these should extract the tar into a folder that shares the same name. (`e.g. tar -xvf decred-darwin-amd64-v0.7.0.tar` should extract to `decred-darwin-amd64-v0.7.0`).
+    Both of these should extract the tar.gz into a folder that shares the same name. (`e.g. tar -xvzf decred-darwin-amd64-v0.7.0.tar.gz` should extract to `decred-darwin-amd64-v0.7.0`).
 It should include `dcrctl`, `dcrd`, `dcrticketbuyer`, `dcrwallet`, `sample-dcrctl.conf`, `sample-dcrd.conf`, `sample-dcrwallet.conf`, and `ticketbuyer-example.conf`.

 > Windows